All consultations are by appointment only.

 In the event of a repeat offender the patient will no longer be seen at our clinic.

 In our practice we have electronic records.
-All patient histories are recorded on computer and are accessible at either clinic.
+All patient histories are recorded on computer and are accessible at all 3 clinics.
 These records are backed up daily to prevent any loss.
 All incoming histories, documents and letters are scanned into the computers and saved in the appropriate patients history.

 Patient Feedback & Complaints